 How to Apply for an Equipment Loan

 Fortunately, there’s another option: obtaining an equipment loan.
-This type of financing can help you to acquire necessary equipment, without having to dip into your business’s cash flow.
-In this article, we’ll explain what equipment loans are and provide steps on how you can apply for one.
+This type of financing can help you acquire necessary equipment, without having to dip into your business’s cash flow.
+In this post, we’ll explain what business equipment loans are and provide steps on how you can successfully apply for one.

 - Interest rates are often reasonable due to collateral.

-- Since the loan is tied only to collateral, less documentation is required.
+- Since the business loan is tied only to collateral, less documentation is required.

 - Newer businesses may qualify.

 - Business and personal credit requirements are often lower.

 - Typically, you can receive funding within a week.

 - Terms are often short (five years or less).
 If you need long term financing, you may need to look for another option.

 - Eligibility requirements can still be difficult to meet.